 Branding is about the impression you make, what is special about your business and how you connect with your target audience.
 It encompasses your company name, what customers say about your business when asked and what it is like to do business with you.

 However, few small businesses really understand what brand identity is and why it is important to their overall marketing strategy.
-There are many benefits of a strong brand identity and small businesses should take advantage of building one that creates visibility and trust, especially when trying to attract new customers via online marketing activities.
+There are many benefits of a strong brand identity and small businesses should take advantage of developing a brand identity that creates visibility and trust, especially when trying to attract new customers via online marketing activities.

 What is a brand identity?